rafosorio/iks-workshop/_docs/cssgrid/cssgrid-home.md

 ###### 2. Initialize the widget

 The default widget comes with a set of JavaScript modules and build tools pre-configured.
 We need to install them.
-Switch to directory that was just created
+Switch to the directory that was just created.

 - run `npm install`